jgiboney/ITC-366/README.md

 # it366 setup

-## Linux OR Mac Recommended
+## Linux Recommended

-- It is highly recommended that you use a Linux or Mac machine to setup the following
+- It is highly recommended that you use a Linux machine to setup the following
 - If you do not have one, you can install a Linux virtual machine inside VMware and setup everything using the vm

 # Pre-requisites